top01.jpg (17169 bytes)

 Figure 2: " Show List " Display

-The display indicates that we have two ADU200 devices connected with serial numbers A00222 and B00099.
+The display indicates that we have an ADU200 device ( Serial # A53784) and an ADU228 ( Serial # P01085) connected.
 Select a device by clicking on the desired device.
 The AduHidTest main window will now display the product ID and Serial number.
-Click the By Serial # radio button and then click Open to open the handle to the selected ADU200.
+Click the By Serial # radio button and then click Open to open the handle to the selected ADU device.
+Note that we could also open By Product ID as we have two different ADU devices connected.
+If two of the same type of device were connected we would have to use the open By Serial# option.

 STEP 2: Send Commands to the USB Device ( ADU200 USB Relay I/O Interface)